-- The County will require replacement housing units, based on but not limited in applicability to the requirements in Government Code § 65915(c)(3), when any new development occurs on a site in the Sites Inventory if that site meets any of the following conditions: - Currently has residential uses or within the past five years has had residential uses that have been vacated or demolished; or - Was subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of lower- or very low-income; or - Is occupied by lower- or very low-income households.
+- 5a The County will require replacement housing units, based on but not limited in applicability to the requirements in Government Code § 65915(c)(3), when any new development occurs on a site in the Sites Inventory if that site meets any of the following conditions: - Currently has residential uses or within the past five years has had residential uses that have been vacated or demolished; or - Was subject to a recorded covenant, ordinance, or law that restricts rents to levels affordable to persons and families of lower- or very low-income; or

+• Is occupied by lower- or very low-income households.

+Timeline: Ongoing

+Agency: Permit Sonoma

-Objective: 100% of replacement housing units where required
+Objective: 100% of replacement housing units where required, Countywide

-The County will also require replacement housing units subject to the requirements of Government Code § 65915(c)(3) when any new residential, mixed use, or discretionary commercial development occurs on a site in an active Priority Development Area (PDA) designated by ABAG/MTC (as of May 2023, Airport Industrial Specific Plan Area PDA, Santa Rosa Avenue PDA, Springs PDA).
+5b The County will also require replacement housing units subject to the requirements of Government Code § 65915(c)(3) when any new residential, mixed use, or discretionary commercial development occurs on a site in an active Priority Development Area (PDA) designated by ABAG/MTC (as of May 2023, Airport Industrial Specific Plan Area PDA, Santa Rosa Avenue PDA, Springs PDA).

-Objective: 100% of replacement housing units in PDAs
+Timeline: Ongoing Agency: Permit Sonoma Objective: 100% of replacement housing units in PDAs Geotarget: Lower-resource areas (Airport SMART Station Specific Plan Area, Springs PDA, Santa Rosa Avenue PDA) with a higher displacement risk

-Utilize Specific Plans, and Master Plans, and other community planning tools-to target investment into areas of most need, focused on improving community assets such as schools, recreational facilities and programs, social service programs, parks, streets, active transportation, and infrastructure.

-Timeline: 2023 (Sonoma Developmental Center, Springs Specific Plan); 2024 Airport are adopted

-SMART Station Specific Plan, Springs Specific Plan); ongoing as new plans
+- 5c Utilize Specific Plans, Master Plans, and other community planning tools to target investment into areas of most need, focused on improving community assets such as schools, recreational facilities and programs, social service programs, parks, streets, active transportation, and infrastructure. - Timeline:2023 (Sonoma Developmental Center, Springs Specific Plan); 2024 AirportSMART Station Specific Plan; ongoing as new plans are adopted - Agency: Permit Sonoma - Objective: Adopt two Specific Plans in lower-resource areas by 2026 with ongoing annual implementation and targeting one to two investment projects per year - Geotarget: Lower Resource Areas (Springs Specific Plan Area, Airport SMART Station Specific Plan Area - 5d Utilize affirmative marketing strategies in marketing plans for subsidized housing projects, prioritizing existing residents at risk of displacement. - Timing: Beginning in 2024 and ongoing thereafter - Agency: Community Development Commission - Funding: Departmental Budget - Objective: Avoid displacement of at least 70% of residents in County-assisted units - Geotarget: Countywide - 5e Upon settlement of the Vannucci v County of Sonoma case, the County will work with interested and impacted persons and agencies to address concerns as needed. - Timing: As determined by court or settlement - Agency: Permit Sonoma, County Counsel, County Administrator, Community Development Commission - Funding: Departmental Budget

-Agency: (Actions 5a through 5c) Permit Sonoma

-5d Utilize affirmative marketing strategies in marketing plans for subsidized housing projects, prioritizing existing residents at risk of displacement.

-Timing: BOngoingeginning in 2023 and ongoing thereafter Agency: (Action 5d) Community Development Commission

-Objective: Avoid displacement of at least 70% of residents in County-assisted units

-▲ Housing Element Program 6: Development of Subregion for 7th Cycle RHNA of 7th cycle RHNA
+▲ Housing Element Program 6: Development of Subregion for 7th Cycle RHNA